catberry/catberry/docs/index.md

 After component is removed from the DOM all event listeners will be removed correctly and then `unbind` method will be called (if it exists).

+Please, keep in mind that cat-component's constructor and `render` methods are isomorphic and they are executing from both server and client-side environments.
+Therefore you can not use environment-specific global objects and functions like `window`, `process` or DOM methods inside these methods.

 ##Cat-component Context
 Every component always has a context.
 Catberry sets the property `$context`